AHMED-5G/portfolio/README.md

 Improve UI and UX and test all app in all stages

-## V 0.1
+## V 0.1 "FIND THE PARTNERS"

-- Create 1 main bottom Tab like (Home, Notification, Profile, Cart, Posts ... )
+- Create 1 main bottom Tab like Home, Notification, Profile, Cart, and Posts , ...

-- Create details screen with some features like :Animations, Image slide
+- Create details screen with some features like :Animations, Image slide ,Payment simulation , and Chat

 ## V 0.2